Master of Information Management and Systems

 Such a profession is inherently interdisciplinary, requiring aspects of computer science, cognitive science, psychology and sociology, economics, business, law, library/information studies, and communications.

-The MIMS program requires at least 48 semester units of study, with four core courses and a wide range of electives.
+The MIMS program requires at least 48 semester units of study, with five core courses and a wide range of electives.

 Most students participate in a paid summer internship between the first and second years of their program, to put into practice and build upon knowledge gained in the first-year course work and learn more about work practices in the field of information management.